-To better understand the bulk spin spectra in the N\'eel phase, we use linear spin wave theory to calculate the low energy branches of the model as shown in Fig.\ref{Fig.smallspin}.
-Assuming the ground state is the N\'eel order, a Holstein-Primakoff transformation transforms the spin operators at the linear wave level \cite{toth2015linear}, which are expressed in terms of boson creation and annihilation operators $S^{z}_{i}=S-a^{+}_{i}a_{i}$, $S^{+}_{i}\approx \sqrt{2S}a_{i}$, $ S^{-}_{i}\approx \sqrt{2S}a^{+}_{i}$ and $S^{z}_{j}=b^{+}_{j}b_{j}-S$, $S^{+}_{j}\approx \sqrt{2S}b^{+}_{j}$, $S^{-}_{j}\approx \sqrt{2S}a_{j}$, where $a^{+}_{i}$, $a_{i}$ are for up spin and $b^{+}_{j}$, $b_{j}$ are for down spin.
-The linear spin wave Hamiltonian $H_{sw}$ can be obtained by using the Holstein-Primakoff transformation.
-And then $H_{sw}$ will be transformed into the momentum space by Fourier transformation and numerically diagonalized to get the spin wave dispersions.
-There are four spin wave branches in the N\'eel phase, each of which is actually twofold degenerate due to the double UCs.
-When $g>g_{c}$, the spin wave results match well with the numerical results in the low energy part.
-Even though $g=g_{c}$, the spin wave results also capture the low energy branches.
-Besides, the high energy excitations of spectra obtained from QMC-SAC can be partially explained by two high energy spin wave branches qualitatively.
-It shows that the interaction between these two spin wave modes can not be ignored which makes the high energy bands wide and undulating.
-In addition, the low-energy part of spin wave dispersions of the spin-$\frac{1}{2}$ case(Fig.\ref{Fig.smallspin}) can fit well with low-energy part of the spin-2 case (Fig.\ref{Fig.bigspin}) in the numerical results, denoting that the dynamical properties of the spin-$\frac{1}{2}$ case can also describe the spin-2 case.
-At $K$ point, spin wave dispersion has a shift which is similar to the QMC-SAC results but the deviations are different from each other.
-Two magnon dispersions overlap from $M_{1}$ to $K$ so that their strong interaction may lead to dispersion shift.
-Unlike the spin-$1/2$ Heisenberg model on the square lattice \cite{shao2017nearly}, we have not seen obvious spinon continuum in the N\'eel phase on the square-octagon lattice.
-In this model, the phase transition point between the N\'eel phase and AKLT phase belongs to the O(3) universal class instead of being a deconfined quantum critical point, so it may make spinons confined with continuum disappearing.
-Around $\Gamma$ point, there is a higher and weak gapped mode beyond the Goldstone mode as shown in Fig.\ref{Fig.smallspin}.
+To better understand the bulk spin spectra in the N\'eel phase, we use linear spin-wave theory to calculate the low-energy branches of the model as shown in Fig. \ref{Fig.smallspin}.
+Assuming the ground state is the N\'eel order, a Holstein-Primakoff transformation transforms the spin operators at the linear-wave level \cite{toth2015linear}, which are expressed in terms of boson creation and annihilation operators $S^{z}_{i}=S-a^{+}_{i}a_{i}$, $S^{+}_{i}\approx \sqrt{2S}a_{i}$, $ S^{-}_{i}\approx \sqrt{2S}a^{+}_{i}$, and $S^{z}_{j}=b^{+}_{j}b_{j}-S$, $S^{+}_{j}\approx \sqrt{2S}b^{+}_{j}$, $S^{-}_{j}\approx \sqrt{2S}b_{j}$, where $a^{+}_{i}$ and $a_{i}$ are for up spin and $b^{+}_{j}$ and $b_{j}$ are for down spin.
+The linear spin-wave Hamiltonian $H_{sw}$ can be obtained by using the Holstein-Primakoff transformation.
+And then $H_{sw}$ will be transformed into the momentum space by Fourier transformation and numerically diagonalized to get the spin-wave dispersions.
+There are four spin-wave branches in the N\'eel phase, each of which is actually twofold degenerate due to the double UCs.
+When $g>g_{c}$, the spin-wave results match well with the numerical results in the low-energy part.
+Even though $g=g_{c}$, the spin-wave results also capture the low-energy branches.
+Besides, the high-energy excitations of spectra obtained from QMC-SAC can be partially explained by two high-energy spin-wave branches qualitatively.
+It shows that the interaction between these two spin-wave modes can not be ignored which makes the high-energy bands wide and undulating.
+In addition, the low-energy part of spin-wave dispersions of the spin-$\frac{1}{2}$ case(Fig.\ref{Fig.smallspin}) can fit well with the low-energy part of the spin-2 case (Fig.\ref{Fig.bigspin}) in the numerical results, denoting that the dynamical properties of the spin-$\frac{1}{2}$ case can also describe the spin-2 case.
+At the $K$ point, spin-wave dispersion has a shift which is similar to the QMC-SAC results, but the deviations are different from each other.
+Two magnon dispersions overlap from $M_{1}$ to $K$ so that their strong interaction may lead to a dispersion shift.
+Unlike the spin-$\frac{1}{2}$ Heisenberg model on the square lattice \cite{shao2017nearly}, we have not seen the obvious spinon continuum in the N\'eel phase on the square-octagon lattice.
+In this model, the phase-transition point between the N\'eel phase and the AKLT phase belongs to the $O(3)$ universal class instead of being a deconfined quantum critical point, so it may make spinons confined with continuum disappearing.
+Around the $\Gamma$ point, there is a higher and weaker gapped mode beyond the Goldstone mode as shown in Fig. \ref{Fig.smallspin}.
 It is obviously different from the two-magnon excitation according to the scale and value.
-This is probably the famous Higgs amplitude mode which happens on the module of order parameter~\cite{zhou2021amplitude}.
-The similar phenomenon was also found in the N\'eel phase of similar Heisenberg systems with phase transition between the valence bond phase and N\'eel phase in experiment~\cite{2017Higgs}.
+This is probably the famous Higgs amplitude mode which happens on the module of the order parameter~\cite{zhou2021amplitude}.
+The similar phenomenon was also found in the N\'eel phase of similar Heisenberg systems with phase transition between the valence bond phase and the N\'eel phase in experiment~\cite{2017Higgs}.